sharetribe/flex-docs/src/docs/howto-messaging/edit-email-templates-with-flex-cli/index.md

-If you look at the `:notifications` key in the `process.edn` file, you will see that the template directories and file names match the `:template` values in the notifictions:
+If you look at the `:notifications` key in the `process.edn` file, you will see that the template directories and file names match the `:template` values in the notifications:

 ```clojure
 :notifications